amos5464/banking-application/README.md

 🚀 Features

-Create a bank account

-Dashboard
+sideboard

-Deposit and withdraw money
+Deposit and withdraw money on the current account

-withdrawal limit for savings account
+withdrawal limit for savings account and deposit on the withdrawal account

 rerun